 The Health Department staff consists of a manager, full time nurse, health care assistant, part time community care worker, and a receptionist, all whom work closely with the Family Development Department to promote services and education around health.

 With its new Health Centre building, Lheidli has its own public infrastructure to support and sustain the long term health of its citizens but is in the practice of research and partnerships to enhance these health goals and community needs.

-Tamara Seymour is the interim Health Department Manager.
-In addition to managing staff, Tamara’s work in the department also includes budgeting, completing final reports, and applying for fiscal grants and funding.
+Tamara Seymour is the Health Department Manager.
+In addition to managing staff, Tamara’s work in the department also includes budgeting, completing final reports, and applying for financial grants and funding.

 Health is a broad term, which means Tamara’s day-to-day tasks are always changing in order to accommodate the community’s needs at that time.
 One day it can be facilitating a community kitchen to help teach and feed families, the next it can be coordinating a bingo or tea for elders.
 Things are always buzzing at the Health Clinic and Tamara can usually be found in the middle of it all, ensuring everything is running smoothly.

 After studying social work in school, Tamara began working at the Treaty Department where she was eventually promoted to a manager position in 2017.
 She took a year off to have her daughter, but soon after found herself wanting to give back to the community that had supported her.
 Tamara was able to do just that when she became the new Health Manager in March 2020.
 Viewing social work and health as going hand in hand when it comes to healing, Tamara uses her personal and educational experience to lead staff as a team in providing quality health service to Lheidli T’enneh band members